Sesame Seared Ahi Tuna Steaks with Korean Dipping Sauce

 Fast, healthy, and SO easy to put on the table — Asian-inspired Sesame Seared Ahi Tuna Steaks!
 Fresh tuna steaks, a thick sesame crust to add crunchy texture, and a generous drizzle of Korean Dipping Sauce to make it complete!
 Put on the table in 15 minutes for a quick weeknight meal that’s also incredibly delicious!

-Sesame Seared Ahi Tuna Steak
+What is Seared Ahi Tuna Steak?

 If you love sushi or Poke Bowls, try this Asian-inspired meal: Sesame Seared Ahi Tuna Steak with Korean Dipping Sauce!